Xilinx/graphanalytics/docs/src/common/install-tigergraph.rst

 Next, follow the steps below to install TigerGraph on your server.
 The latest version tested with Xilinx Graph Analytics products is version 3.4.

-* Install `TigerGraph Enterprise version 3.4 <https://info.tigergraph.com/enterprise-free>`_,
+* Download `TigerGraph Enterprise version 3.4 <https://info.tigergraph.com/enterprise-free>`_
-  accepting the defaults for all settings that have them.
+  and follow installation instructions received from TigerGraph.
+Accept all default settings during the installation.
 Be sure to leave the database owner as user "tigergraph".
 Make a note of the password for the user "tigergraph".
 That password will be needed for later steps.

 * Create an account in the TigerGraph installation for yourself in the role of a TigerGraph application developer by issuing the commands below (replace